 And if you want to know about parental alienation against a mother, explore what exactly parental alienation against mother involves and how best to tackle such situations if they arise.

-If you are wrongfully accused of parental alienation, what should you do?
+If I am wrongfully accused of parental alienation, what to do?

 If you are charged with parental alienation, take the time to converse with the other parent about their particular observations that lead them to believe your behavior is alienating.
 Then, question yourself if any of your remarks or actions have portrayed that you disapprove of the other parent.
 By doing this introspection and open dialogue, it will put both sides in a much fairer position than before.